 Great for cleaning your drawing of pencil crumbs without smudging your work.
 People often smudge their drawings by putting their hand on the paper or trying to brush eraser shavings away with their hands, but this brush helps clear your drawing away without leaving any marks or smudges.
 It’s good to get in the habit of using the brush instead of your hand to remove debris and other things from your drawing.

 These custom made wooden shapes are a tool to use to help in your botanical drawing practice.
 Use these shapes to visualize and draw light on form.
 Set up your shapes in the optional custom made box or use your own box, with one good light source.
 These light source models can be translated into more complex forms in nature such as flowers, fruits and leaves.
-All shapes are made by Catskill craftsman, John Perella, in his studio.
-He uses his own trees that he cuts, mills and creates with.
+All shapes are made by Catskill craftsman, John Perella, who cuts, mills and creates with his own trees in his studio.
+Buy these wooden shapes either as a set or individually!

 Looking for an easy bundle with everything Wendy uses to achieve her desired botanical illustrations?
 Check out our curated art supply kits, including our Practice of Botanical Drawing Kit, which contains every tool Wendy recommends for drawing realistic botanicals in colored pencils and watercolor.
 You also have the option to add a “Kraft Paper Companion” so you can easily experience the same joy that Wendy has found drawing on this hot press, mid-tone, watercolor paper!